ARVR in Automotive Industry

 BMW included employee VR training while preparing their employees to deal with customers.

-1. AR/VR for marketing and advertising
+1. AR/VR for Marketing and Advertising

 AR/VR in automotive industry is a highly appreciated and applied technology.
 From designing and prototyping, to repair and maintenance, AR/VR enhances many manufacturing, development, and driving stages of a vehicle.